 Since self-guided tours are not allowed, all visitors leave the underground burial site in 40-45 minutes.

 What to wear to San Calisto Catacombs

-San Calisto Catacomb is considered a holy place, and is a site of worship.
+San Calisto Catacomb is considered a holy place and site of worship.

-That’s why visitors must dress up appropriately – no shorts or sleeveless tops are allowed for both men and women.
+Visitors must dress up appropriately – no shorts or sleeveless tops are allowed for either men or women.

 Rome has around 60 Catacombs, out of which five are most popular with tourists.
 Find out everything about the Catacombs of Rome.

 The Catacombs have an exciting history – from their origin to their decline and rediscovery in the modern era.